sunilabrahamindia/sunilabraham/sunil/index.md

 His father, [A. M. A. Ayrookuzhiel](https://sunilabraham.in/amaa/) (1933–1996), was a theologian and educator, and his mother is Ponnamma Abraham (née Thekedath).

+### Students for Peace (1993)

+During the second year of his engineering studies in 1993, Sunil Abraham founded and coordinated an independent, secular, and non-partisan student platform called Students for Peace.
+The initiative emerged in response to the communal tensions and violence following the Ayodhya and Bombay riots.

+Under his leadership, Students for Peace organised a candlelight demonstration on M. G. Road, Bangalore, bringing together nearly 5,000 college and school students from diverse communities.
+The activity aimed to promote unity, dialogue, and non-violence among young people at a time of widespread division.

+This early experience in civic engagement and collective action influenced Abraham’s later interest in the social dimensions of technology, governance, and public participation.

 ## Career

 ### Mahiti (1998)